mittsh/yclist/list.md

 Whereoscope is a service designed to help parents keep know where their kids are.

-## Whitenoise
+## Whitenoise Networks

 * URL: [N.A.](N.A.)
-* Batch: Networks
+* Batch: W07
-* Status: Active
+* Status: Dead

-W07 Dead  Whitenoise is like a social network for the music industry.
+Whitenoise is like a social network for the music industry.

 ## Wit.ai